 I know what you're thinking: Do I really need a recipe for Vegan Scrambled Eggs?
 If you just want a plate of regular tofu scramble, then no. But if you want rich, buttery, soft on the verge of custardy, scrambled "eggs" that will change your brunching life, then yes.
 Yes, you do.

 And the good news is that today is your day.
-This plate of creamy, silky Vegan Scrambled Eggs has your name on it and is ready to top that thick, thick golden toast that's slathered with vegan butter.
-Vegan breakfast recipes don't get better than this.
-And as an added bonus, it packs a massive protein punch of 14 g per serving!
+This plate of creamy, silky Vegan Scrambled Eggs has your name on it and is ready to top that thick, thick golden toast slathered with vegan butter.

-It's a vegan version of scrambled eggs that's a bit more special than tofu scramble.
-Because just crumbling dry tofu into a pan really isn't the same as stirring beautifully soft and creamy scrambled "eggs" in a skillet.
+This is a vegan version of scrambled eggs that's a bit more special than tofu scramble.
+Because just crumbling dry tofu into a pan really isn't the same as stirring beautifully soft and creamy scrambled "eggs" in a skillet!

 Ingredients

-- Tofu - Medium firm, firm or extra firm for the crumbles and also silken to blend up for the custardy rich part.
-Choose your tofu according to how firm you would like your "eggs" to be.
+- Tofu - Medium firm, firm or extra firm tofu for the crumbles and silken (or soft) tofu to blend up for the custardy-rich part.
+Choose your firm tofu according to how firm you would like your "eggs" to be.
 If you don't like tofu it's best to find another scramble recipe, or give my vegan omelette a try instead!

 - Kala Namak (otherwise known as Black salt) - This is what makes your scrambled "egg" next level.
-Kala Namak has a distinctive sulfurous taste and smell and is what gives this recipe its eggy flavor.
+Kala Namak has a distinctive sulphurous taste and smell and is what gives this recipe its eggy flavour.
 Some grocery stores carry it, and most Indian grocery stores do.
 You can also pick it up from Amazon quite cheaply here.
 A little goes a very long way and it keeps for ages.
+Having said that if you want the texture without the "eggy" flavour, don't worry about adding Kala Namak.

-- Almond Flour - This adds butteriness and richness but you can safely omit it if you don't have any or are allergic to nuts.
-Chickpea flour would also make a good sub although almond flour adds the best flavour.
+- Almond flour - This is what makes my tofu eggs special!
+It adds so much butteriness and richness.
+If you don't have any or are allergic to nuts you can use some chickpea flour instead or omit it altogether.
 Got lots of almond flour left?
 Make my vegan almond cake or vegan ricotta!

-- Turmeric - This is just for color so feel free to omit if you don't have any.
+- Turmeric - This is just for colour so feel free to omit if you don't have any.

-- Mustard, Garlic Powder & Onion Powder - Flavor, flavor, flavor.
-You don't get any mustard taste in the finished recipe but it works with everything else to add depth to the flavor and cover up any tofu taste.
+- Mustard, garlic powder & onion powder - Flavour, flavour, flavour!
+You don't get any mustard taste in the finished recipe but it works with everything else to add depth to the flavour and cover up any tofu taste.

-- Plant Milk - To create the moist, "eggy" custard.
-It must be unsweetened but other than that there are no restrictions.
-Feel free to use whatever milk you usually have at home (such as cashew, soy, oat, almond.
+- Dairy-free milk - To create the moist, "eggy" custard.
+It must be unsweetened and unflavored (i.e don't use one with vanilla or sugar in it), but other than that there are no restrictions.
+Feel free to use whatever milk you usually have at home (such as cashew, soy, or almond.

-- Nutritional Yeast - Purely for umami flavor.
-It won't make your scrambled eggs taste cheesy because there isn't enough, although feel free to chuck in an extra handful if you are so inclined ;O)
+- Nutritional yeast - Purely for umami flavour.
+It won't make your scrambled eggs taste cheesy because there isn't enough, although feel free to chuck in an extra handful if you are so inclined!

-Expert Tip - An easy way to crumble your tofu is to put it on a heavy wooden cutting board and "mash" it with a potato masher.
-It crumbles really easily like that and is much less labor-intensive than doing it with your fingers.
+An easy way to crumble your tofu is to put it on a heavy wooden cutting board and "mash" it with a potato masher.
+It crumbles really easily and is much less labour-intensive than doing it with your fingers.

 Serving Suggestions

-My favorite way to serve vegan scrambled eggs is on a thick, hot buttery slice of toast with a drizzle of tomato ketchup!
+My favourite way to serve vegan scrambled eggs is on a thick, hot buttery slice of toast with a drizzle of tomato ketchup!
 You can also enjoy it:

 Recipe FAQs

 I recommend using the almond flour if you can because it adds amazing buttery, rich flavour.
-But if you can't because of a nut allergy, or you simply don't have any you can use chickpea flour or just omit it.
+But if you can't you can use chickpea flour instead or just omit it.

 But now the serious bit, for those of you who might not know and are wondering what's so wrong with consuming eggs.